205Asura/AHB_UART/README.md

-You can use the code in .srcs file
+You can use the code in .srcs file for HDL project at school